Updated: Apr 26

 If the person is groggy after their seizure, put them in the recovery position to maintain their airway – see this post for more details.

-Convulsions have a range of presentations which may help to differentiate the cause.
+Seizures have a range of presentations which may help to differentiate the cause.

 Whilst someone is having a fit, protect them from harm and call an ambulance if necessary.